"No-Man’s Land as Nature Preserve: The Strange Case of Cold War Conservation"

 by Dr. Lisa Brady

-Dr. Lisa Brady will present the 2017 Lynn W. Day Distinguished Lectureship in Forest and Conservation History on October 12, 2017.
-In her talk "No-Man’s Land as Nature Preserve: The Strange Case of Cold War Conservation," Dr. Brady will be discussing a little-known way the Cold War contributed to nature conservation around the world.
-The lecture is sponsored by the Forest History Society, Duke University’s Nicholas School of the Environment, and Duke University’s Department of History.
+Dr. Lisa Brady presented the 2017 Lynn W. Day Distinguished Lectureship in Forest and Conservation History.
+In her talk "No-Man’s Land as Nature Preserve: The Strange Case of Cold War Conservation," Dr. Brady discussed a little-known way the Cold War contributed to nature conservation around the world.

 Following World War II, conservation took a strange turn.
 Cold War animosities turned large swaths of land in places such as Germany and Eastern Europe, Korea, and Puerto Rico into militarized areas.
 Although subject to extensive damage and pollution, these sites also experienced varying degrees of "rewilding," becoming de facto nature preserves.
-Historian Lisa Brady will explore how and why these militarized areas became ecozones, what environmental scientists have learned studying them, and how conservation can heal even the wounds of war.
-The talk will be of great interest to those interested in environmental issues, wilderness areas, and military history.
+Dr. Brady explored how and why these militarized areas became ecozones, what environmental scientists have learned studying them, and how conservation can heal even the wounds of war.

 The Lynn W. Day Distinguished Lectureship in Forest and Conservation History is sponsored by the Forest History Society, the Duke University Department of History, and the Nicholas School of the Environment.

 Have a question or need assistance?
 Please call us at 919-682-9319.